lilykuntz/CS701-Project/README.md

 https://console.firebase.google.com/u/0/project/free-seas-255114/storage/free-seas-255114.appspot.com/files

 To run:
-  (1) Clone github repository into Android Studio
+  (1) Clone github repository into Android Studio.

   (2) You may need to set up an Android Virtual Divice.
 To do so, click "Tools" --> "AVD Manager" --> "Create Virtual Device".
 Select "Phone" for the category and "Pixel 2" for the name.
 Click "Next", "Next", "Finish".

   (3) Now, click "Run 'app'".